Mark Robinson

 Central Criminal Court – Murder (2024)

-Mark is currently instructed in a multi-handed murder case at the Central Criminal Court, being led by Jason Pitter KC and instructed by Bernard Solicitors.
+Instructed in a multi-handed murder case at the Central Criminal Court, led by Jason Pitter KC.

 Mark was privately instructed by Iftekhar Hossain of Liberty Legal Solicitors LLP.
 The Judge found that there was insufficient evidence in the case against D and quashed the single count of section 20 GBH on the indictment.